valueflows/valueflows/mkdocs/docs/specification/model-text.md

 A Claim on another Agent is triggered by an EconomicEvent, according to rules agreed to elsewhere, although most EconomicEvents do not trigger a Claim, and if there is already a Commitment, a Claim is not needed.
 The Claim then can be settled by other EconomicEvent(s).
 As a flow, a Claim has an Action, provider and receiver Agent, and reference to a ResourceSpecification.

-#### vf:Appreciation

-An EconomicEvent can be recorded in appreciation for a prior EconomicEvent, with no prior Commitment or Intent, in support of gift economies.

 ### Analysis, Pre-planning, Aggregation

 More info at [Budgeting and Analysis concepts](../concepts/estimates.md).